h2oai/h2ogpt/docs/README_offline.md

 ### Hard Way:

 Identify and download all needed models.
-Note that the following list is not exhaustive, as new models are frequently added, and each model uses a different approach for downloading.
+Note that the following list is not exhaustive because the models added change frequently and each uses a different approach for downloading.

 Note that when running `generate.py` and asking your first question, it will download the model(s), which for the 6.9B model takes about 15 minutes per 3 pytorch bin files if have 10MB/s download.